Chinese foreign aid: History

+China's approach to foreign aid has changed a number of times since the 1949 establishment of the PRC, often prompted by changing domestic circumstances and domestic politics.

-Following the establishment in 1949 of the People's Republic of China under the Chinese Communist Party (CCP), China began providing aid to other countries in support of socialist and anti-imperialist causes.
+During the Mao era, China focused on providing aid to other countries in support of socialist and anti-imperialist causes.
 An early instance was the donation of CHF 20 million to Egypt 1956 during the Suez Crisis.
-When China began its foreign aid program, it was the only poor country that was supplying outbound foreign aid, even providing assistance to countries that had a higher GDP per capita than China did.
+By the 1960s, China was more broadly providing aid to dozens of Third World countries in Asia and Africa.
+When China began its foreign aid program, it was the only poor country that was supplying outbound foreign aid, even providing assistance to countries that had a higher GDP per capita than China.
+Although China also received foreign aid, it was a net donor of foreign aid during this period.

+During the Cold War, China's foreign aid was often motivated by geopolitics, particularly the issue of international recognition of the PRC (as opposed to the Republic of China government on Taiwan).

-From 1956-1976, China provided $3.665 billion in foreign aid to the third world.
+From 1956 to 1976, China provided $3.665 billion in foreign aid to the third world.
 China provided ten percent of these aid funds to Middle Eastern countries.

 From 1970 and 1975, China helped finance and build the TAZARA Railway in East Africa, which cost about $500m, and as of 2012 was considered to be China's largest-ever single-item aid project.
 In 1974 (near the end of Mao Zedong's period as China's leader), aid reached the remarkably high proportion of 2% of gross national product.
 The proportion declined greatly thereafter although the absolute quantity of aid has risen with China's growing prosperity.

-Meanwhile, the motivation of aid became more pragmatic and less about promoting a grand ideology.
+During the Reform and Opening Up era, China deemed revolutionary-oriented foreign aid no longer financially feasible.
+The motivation of aid became more pragmatic and less about promoting ideology.
+Outgoing aid was decreased and redirected towards smaller projects which were more likely to be sustainable.
+China also received increased amounts of development finance, including from Japan and the World Bank, and became a net recipient of foreign aid.

+China again changed its foreign aid approach in the 1990s.
+Following the Cold War, China's participation in foreign aid was increasingly motivated by economic interests, especially resource security.

+China again became a net provider of foreign development finance in 2005.